JoeGuzikowski/ReplyAll/README.md

 Hi!

-This is ReplyAll, basically a clone of a Reddit post with threaded comments created with NodeJS/Express, mongoDB, and EJS.
+This is ReplyAll, basically a clone of a Reddit post with threaded comments.
+This was created with NodeJS/Express, mongoDB, and EJS.

 Features to be added:
     - create new posts